CalebBarnes/cookie-ai-cli/README.md

 ## Command Not Found Handling

-When working in the command line, encountering a "command not found" error is common, especially when trying out new commands or in complex workflows.
-Cookie AI CLI offers a unique feature to assist users in such situations.
-By integrating with the shell's command not found handler, specifically for Zsh users, the CLI can automatically suggest alternatives or corrections for unrecognized commands.
+"Command not found" errors, often due to typos or new commands, are common in command lines.
+Cookie AI CLI assists by integrating with the shell's error handler, suggesting corrections or alternatives for unrecognized commands.

 ### Integrating with Zsh